cqfn/pdd/README.md

  * @todo #234:15m/DEV This is something to do later
  *  in one of the next releases.
 I can't figure out
  *  how to implement it now, that's why the puzzle.
+ *  The text can be so long, as needed, just use
+ *  the same anount of spaces, as the second line.
+ * This text will be not a part of the puzzle, as
+ * has less spaces.
  */
 void sendEmail() {
   throw new UnsupportedOperationException();